SahilHakimiUofT/UImpactifyMernSite/doc/sprint4/PB.md

 We will use the fibonacci numbers as possible point values

 ## User Stories
-6. As a learner, I want to be able to drop a course I already enrolled in so that I can better allocate my time on something else that interests me or due to personal reasons
-    * learner can remove a course they are enrolled in (drop a course)
-11. As a consultant, I want to be able to make announcements regarding the course so that students can be up to date with major deadlines and information about the course
-    * consultant is able to make announcements
-    * learners should be able to see the announcement
-13. As a social organization, I should be able to see details about those who applied to my positions
-    * Organization can who applied to their position
-    * Organization can see profile/resume/cover letter of applicant
-14. As a social organization, I should be able to hire/reject applicant to my positions
-    * Organization can hire or reject applicants to their positions
-    * Hiring or rejecting an applicant removes them from the list of applicant
-    * Hiring or rejecting sends an email notifying the applicant
 16. As a user, I want to be able to look up the calendar and see any commitments on the specific day and hour so that I can have a better plan and complete my tasks on time
     * user is able to see their calendar
     * user is able to see their commitments on the calendar